opendocsg/slw-judgments-backfill/2001_SGHC_275/report.md

 _The first issue: identification evidence_

-24     The starting point was _Heng Aik Ren Thomas v PP_ [1998] 3 SLR 465, which adapted the _Turnbull_ guidelines to the Singapore legal system.
+24     The starting point was _Heng Aik Ren Thomas v PP_ <span class="citation">[1998] 3 SLR 465</span>, which adapted the _Turnbull_ guidelines to the Singapore legal system.
 In dealing with identification evidence, the principles to be applied were:

  a Does the prosecutions case depend wholly or substantially on the correctness of the identification evidence?